 Travelling:Retrace your steps back to the B5289 and turn left.
 Almost immediately enter the village of Seatoller, the main car park is first on the right.

 Travelling:Continuing on along the B5289, the road quickly becomes narrow and very steep through a wooded section alongside a cascading stream before the gradient eases and the valley opens up.
 The road continues to climb steadily alongside the stream and there are a few places where you can stop and enjoy the surroundings.
 Eventually you reach the summit of Honister Pass at 356m altitude.

 Distance: 18.9 miles Location: Honister Pass Coordinates: N 54.51165, W 3.19697

 Travelling:Continue on the B5289, over the summit of the Pass and start descending towards Buttermere.
 Again steep and narrow, the road is hemmed in by some very impressive peaks but soon descends to the more open valley floor and follows the pleasing river along Gatesgarthdale.
 There are a number of free layby's next to the river where you can stop and admire the scenery before reaching Gatesgarth Farm where there is a small formal car park on the right.

 Distance: 21.3 miles Location: Gatesgarthdale car park Coordinates: N 54.52381, W 3.24607

 Travelling:Continue along the B5289 which soon follows the shore of Buttermere lake.
 Although narrow, this is a lovely section of road with views of the lake and the surrounding hills.
-After approx 2 miles, you reach Buttermere village and the car park is down the lane on the left, immediately before the Bridge Hotel.
+After approx 1.8 miles, pass the quaint church of St James in a wonderful setting on the right before a short sharp descent into Buttermere village.
+The main village car park is down the lane on the left, immediately before the Bridge Hotel.

 Distance: 23.3 miles Location: Buttermere Village car park Coordinates: N 54.54097, W 3.27756